hackclub/putting-the-you-in-cpu/README.md

 Process forking can be a bit hard to wrap your head around.
 From this point on I will assume you've figured it out; if you have not, check out [this hideous-looking website](https://www.csl.mtu.edu/cs4411.ck/www/NOTES/process/fork/create.html) for a pretty good explainer.

 Anyways, Unix programs launch new programs by calling `fork` and then immediately running `execve` in the child process.
-This is called called the *fork-exec pattern*.
+This is called the *fork-exec pattern*.
 When you run a program, your computer executes code similar to the following:

 <!-- name: launcher.c -->
 ```c